amazon-science/chronos-forecasting/scripts/README.md

 # Usage Examples

+> [!NOTE]
+> The following documentation was originally written for the Chronos models released in Mar 2024 and may be outdated.
+If something does not work, please open an issue or a pull request.

 ## Generating Synthetic Time Series (KernelSynth)

-- Install this package with with the `training` extra:
+- Install this package with with the `dev` extra:
     ```
-    pip install "chronos-forecasting[training] @ git+https://github.com/amazon-science/chronos-forecasting.git"
+    pip install "chronos-forecasting[dev] @ git+https://github.com/amazon-science/chronos-forecasting.git"
     ```
 - Run `kernel-synth.py`:
     ```sh